ivop/PicoRAMCart/README.md

 The two ROMs on the original software disk ask you to turn OFF the cartridge after it is booted.
 This is normal behaviour.
 The program has been copied to normal RAM.
 The second disk contains two programs that actually run from ROM and need the cartridge enable switch to stay in the ON position.

-## Building the firmware
+## Building the firmware?

 To build the firmware from source you need to have a functional [Pi Pico build environment](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf).
 You can set the PICO_SDK_PATH and PICO_EXTRAS_PATH environment variables to point to the right directory.
-If not, cmake will download and build them itself.
+If they are not set, cmake will download and build them itself.
 The same will happen if _picotool_ is not in your $PATH.

 ```
 git clone https://github.com/ivop/PicoRAMCart